 - 2 to 4 tablespoons water

-- Place garlic, jalapeño, and cilantro in the bowl a food processor (or the pictcher of a blender).
-Process until finely chopped, scraping down sides halfway through.
+- Place garlic, jalapeño, and cilantro in the bowl a food processor (or canister of a blender).
+Pulse until finely chopped, scraping down sides halfway through.
 Add black beans, cumin, garlic salt, chili powder, oregano, pepper, lime juice, vinegar, and 2 tablespoons water to food processor.
 Process until all ingredients are smooth, adding additional water one tablespoon at a time (if necessary) until preferred consistency is reached.
 Taste and adjust seasonings as desired.

 Recipe originally posted at Or So She Says on January 9, 2014.